WongMatthew/Pokedex/README.md

 ## To Do List (5/21/2022):
 Add a better search function

 Display random pokemon when loading into website

-Show more sprites

-Move search bar
+Move search bar✔️

-LEARN MORE REACTJS
+LEARN MORE REACTJS✔️

-Deploy website w/ github pages or FB
+Deploy website w/ github pages or FB✔️

+## To Do List (5/22/2022):
+Display random pokemon when loading into website